twain/twain-dsm/TWAIN_DSM/README.txt

 data sources to distribute the TWAINDSM.dll.
 The 64bit merge module, TWAINDSM64.msm, contains both the 32bit and 64bit versions of the DSM.

+On Visual Studio 2017 and later you'll have to install the "Microsoft Visual Studio Installer Projects", to be able to build the merge modules.

 [Linux]